TylerWolfDev/uBlock-Midori/README.md

 ## Installation

-The preferred method of installation is to install from the [extension gallery](https://safari-extensions.apple.com/details/?id=com.el1t.uBlock-3NU33NW2M3).
+The preferred method of installation is to install [a release](https://github.com/TylerWolfDev/uBlock-Midori/releases).
-This allows the extension to update automatically, and the submissions are approved by Apple.
+You can alternatively build it yourself.

 To learn more about installation and updates, visit the [wiki](https://github.com/el1t/uBlock-Safari/wiki/Installation-and-Updates).